Fisher College of Business

-The Fisher College of Business is the business school of Ohio State University, a public research university in Columbus, Ohio.
+The Fisher College of Business is the business school of Ohio State University, a public research university in Columbus, Ohio, United States.

 Fisher's campus is located on the northern part of the university within a partially enclosed business campus adjacent to St. John Arena.
 It is composed of brick buildings loosely arranged in a quadrangle.
 The 370000 sqft complex is the largest multi-building project ever undertaken by the university.

-Fisher is one of the founding members of the AACSB.
+Fisher is one of the founding members of the Association to Advance Collegiate Schools of Business (AACSB).

 Established in 1916 as the College of Commerce and Journalism, the college was renamed in 1993 for Max M. Fisher, a 1930 Ohio State graduate who led efforts to provide a $20 million gift to the college.
 It has nearly 83,000 living alumni.

 Academics

 For undergraduate students at Ohio State University, Fisher offers minors and certificates attached to a larger degree open to all students enrolled at the university.
 For students enrolled in the college, Fisher offers thirteen specializations through their Bachelor of Science in Business Administration (BSBA) program.

 Fisher offers several programs for graduate students housed at the Gerlach Graduate Programs Building.
 These include a Master of Business Administration program for both full-time and part-time graduate students, as well as several specialized programs at both the master and doctoral level.
 The college also offers executive education programs, including the Executive MBA, the Master of Business Operational Excellence, and other custom corporate programs.